Point Tupper Generating Station

 The Point Tupper Generating Station is a 150 MW Canadian electrical generating station located in the community of Point Tupper in Richmond County, Nova Scotia.

 A thermal generating station, Point Tupper was opened in 1973 by then-provincial Crown corporation Nova Scotia Power Corporation on Peebles Point on the Strait of Canso immediately south of the community of Point Tupper.
 It was originally designed to burn oil, later coal.

-Oil
+Oil and Natural Gas

 It was designed to burn fuel oil imported through a deep-water supertanker terminal 1 km south at Wright Point that served a recently opened oil refinery operated by Gulf Oil.

+It is anticipated that the Point Tupper GS will be converted to using natural gas by 2029 and continue to generate electricity until 2049.

 Coal

 Following the closure of the Gulf Oil refinery (its onshore tanks and deepwater supertanker terminal remain in operation as a storage terminal) in the early 1980s, Nova Scotia Power converted the Point Tupper Generating Station to burn coal beginning in 1987.
 As part of this conversion, an electrostatic precipitator was installed which is reportedly designed to capture 99% of fly ash emissions.